arnoldt100/anansi/documentation/source/Classes/MDInitInitialConditionsVisitor.cpp.rst

 Accessors
 ^^^^^^^^^

-.. function:: void visit(AnansiMolecularDynamics& a_simulation) const
+.. function:: void MDInitInitialConditionsVisitor::visit(AnansiMolecularDynamics& a_simulation) const

     On invocation of this method, the
     initial conditions (or configuration) of the